North-West Mounted Police

 The North-West Mounted Police (NWMP) was a Canadian paramilitary police force, established in 1873, to maintain order in the new Canadian North-West Territories (NWT) following the 1870 transfer of Rupert's Land and North-Western Territory from the Hudson's Bay Company to Canada.
 The Red River Rebellion and reports of lawlessness in the West, demonstrated by the subsequent Cypress Hills Massacre and fears of United States military incursions into Canada's new hinterland had pushed the Canada government to provide the means of enforcement of law and order.
-The NWMP, later re-named the Royal Canadian Mounted Police, combined military, police and judicial functions along similar lines to the Royal Irish Constabulary.
+The NWMP, later renamed the Royal Canadian Mounted Police, combined military, police and judicial functions along similar lines to the Royal Irish Constabulary.
 A small, mobile police force was chosen as the best way to reduce potential for tensions with the United States and with First Nations.
 The NWMP uniforms included red coats deliberately reminiscent of British and Canadian military uniforms.

 The NWMP was established by the Canadian government during the ministry of Prime Minister Sir John Macdonald who defined its purpose as "the preservation of peace and the prevention of crime" in the vast NWT.
 Macdonald envisioned the police force as a para-military force, writing that the "best force would be mounted riflemen, trained to act as cavalry... and styled police".
 Macdonald's principal fear was that the activities of American traders such as the Cypress Hills Massacre would lead to the First Nations peoples killing the American traders, which would lead to the United States military being deployed into the NWT to protect the lives of American citizens on the grounds that Canada was unable to maintain law and order in the region.
 Macdonald's greatest fear was that if the Americans occupied the NWT that they would not leave and the region would be annexed to the United States.